lutfiharidha/sequis-test/README.md

 ## 🧐 About <a name = "about"></a>

 For a social network application, friendship management is a common feature.
-The application will need features like friend request, approve or reject friend request, list friend requests, list friends, block friend, common friend between user.
+The application will need features like friend request, approve or reject friend request, list friend requests, list friends, block friend, common friend between users.

 ## 🏁 Getting Started <a name = "getting_started"></a>